BrandonSimoncic/vector_store_db_rust/README.md

 **Currently a work in progress**

+If you attempt to install this, please add your own *tokenizer.json* file for whatever model you intend to use.

 ## Overview
 This project provides tools to create and manage embeddings-based vector stores for documents.
 It supports: